Avro Canada C102 Jetliner: Flight testing

+Cancellation, prospective revival and final grounding

+During the early 1950s, Avro came under competing pressures from Canadian authorities, who were keen to expand and improve the nation's military capabilities as what would become known as the Cold War was in its early stages.
+Specifically, Avro working on the development of the Avro Canada CF-100 Canuck, the first dedicated jet-powered, all-weather fighter, for the Royal Canadian Air Force (RCAF).
+During mid 1951, the CF-100 programme was placed on indefinite hold following the loss of the second prototype, and senior politicians expressed their concerns over the project and Avro's endeavours.
+Seeking to increase the pace of the CF-100's development, Cabinet Minister C. D. Howe instructed Avro to suspend work on its other projects, including the Jetliner, to focus its resources on completing work on the CF-100.
+Although the Jetliner had garnered considerable public attention, this had not immediately translated into orders.
+Amid the project's unestablished sales prospects, C.D.
+Howe ordered the program's termination in December 1951.
+The second prototype Jetliner, nearly completed in the main assembly hangar, was broken up at that time.

 Nevertheless, only a few months later, the enigmatic Howard Hughes first learned of the design and leased the Jetliner prototype for testing, flying it for a few circuits when it arrived in Culver City, California.
-He tried to buy 30 Jetliners for use by TWA, but Avro had to repeatedly turn him down due to limited manufacturing capabilities and overwork on the CF-100 project.
-Hughes then started looking at US companies to build it for him; Convair proved interested and started studies on gearing up a production line.
-C.D.
-Howe again stepped in and insisted that Avro concentrate on its Orenda turbojet and CF-100 jet fighter programs.
+Hughes tried to buy 30 Jetliners for use by TWA, but Avro had to repeatedly turn him down due to limited manufacturing capabilities and overwork on the CF-100 project.
+Hughes then started looking at US companies to build it for him; Convair was particularly interested, going as far to conduct studies on establishing its own production line for the type.
+It has been alleged that C.D.
+Howe intervened in the prospective deal, obstructing it so that Avro would concentrate on its Orenda turbojet and CF-100 jet fighter programs.
 Furthermore, the U.S. government decided that Convair's military commitments had priority for facilities over any additional civil projects.

-The project was almost restarted in 1953, when CF-100 production was in full swing, but this never happened.
-In 1955, TCA ordered 51 Vickers Viscount turboprop aircraft from Vickers-Armstrong in England.
-These were the first turbine-powered aircraft in regular service in North America.
+During 1953, the Jetliner project was almost restarted, at which point the CF-100 had achieved quantity production, but this never solidified.
+In 1955, TCA ordered 51 Vickers Viscount turboprop aircraft from the British-based aircraft manufacturer Vickers-Armstrong; these became the first turbine-powered aircraft in regular service in North America.
 They continued in service until 1974.

-Cancellation

 The Jetliner was later used for taking in-flight photographs of CF-100 development trials such as canopy jettison and rocket firing.
 On 10 December 1956, the Jetliner was grounded and ordered not to fly again.
 It was donated to the National Research Council but they had no room to store it and took only the nose section for cockpit layout design.
-The rest of the Jetliner was cut up on 13 December 1956.
+The rest of the Jetliner was quietly cut up on 13 December 1956 and sold to a scrap merchant in Ontario.
 The only surviving parts are the nose and cockpit section in the Canada Aviation and Space Museum in Ottawa, Ontario.